dcclogin/SereneAzure/README.md

 - Similar to Olivier Danvy's Type Directed Partial Evaluation.

 ## notes
-Some tutorial notes you may find interesting.
+Some tutorial notes you may find interesting:
+- From an Interpreter to a CPSer.
+- ...